Welcome to Let's Love Chinchillas

 Ebony - "Eb"

 Med ebony, Gigi.
-Photo Credit Danielle W. Note the grey across her body.
+Photo Credit Danielle W.

 Dark Ebony.
 Aces Up Chinchillas